 One of the hardest questions to answer growing up was: What is your culture?
 What is your heritage?
 Do you have any traditions?
 What is your family background?

 My dad’s side of the family is a bit different.
 I am the 3rd generation American born on his side.
-My great-grandparents on his side keep a lot of the values when raising my grandparents which translated to how my dad and his siblings were raised.
-My dad may not have kept the stories or traditions but he kept the idiosyncrasies, way he spoke, and other things.
+My great-grandparents on his side keep a lot of the values when raising my grandparents, which translated to how my dad and his siblings were raised.
+My dad may not have prevented the stories or traditions, but he kept the idiosyncrasies, way he spoke, and other things.

 Honestly no. Why would I act like I am in touch with a side of me I never knew?
 I don’t want to pretend like I have a connection that I don’t or even will ever have.
-That would be fake, disrespectful and almost cultural appropriating what some say is my own culture.
-I also feel like if I got in touch with my “heritage” it would be for the wrong reasons.
+That would be fake, disrespectful, and almost culturally appropriating what some say is my own culture.
+I also feel like if I got in touch with my “heritage,” it would be for the wrong reasons.
 I won’t be doing it for me but because other people are telling me to.
-Nowadays it seems like the popular thing to do is to get in touch with your heritage that you don’t know anything, or even cared about before this recent trend.
+Nowadays, it seems like the popular thing to do is to get in touch with your heritage that you don’t know anything, or even cared about before this recent trend.

-My identity is what I make of it not what others think I should do with it.
-If you feel the same drop a comment below.
-If you think everything I wrote is rude drop a comment too.
-I am curious about how others feel about this topic.
+My identity is what I make of it, not what others think I should do with it.
+If you feel the same, drop a comment below.
+If you believe everything I wrote is rude, drop a comment too.
+I am curious about what others think about this topic.